verifai-id-verification/react-native-sdk/README.md

 An example on how to run the most basic NFC functionality.
 The NFC module can only be run after a scan from the Core module has been performed.
-Also you need to make sure the licence has been setup by the Core before running the Liveness module.
+Also you need to make sure the licence has been setup by the Core before running the NFC module.

 ```ts